New Cybersecurity Requirements for DoD and Non-DoD Government Contractors: NIST SP 800-171 Compliance

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will address high-risk cybersecurity concerns for government contractors in the coming year.
+This CLE course will address high-risk cybersecurity concerns for government contractors in the coming year.
 The panel will outline critical updates to the Federal Acquisition Regulations, recent determinations by the Government Accountability Office, and individual agency efforts to strengthen cybersecurity protections and provide guidance for counsel on keeping clients compliant.

 - Cybersecurity compliance for DoD contractors